mohamuhsin/magic-eight-ball/README.md

 If the randomNumber is 0, then save an answer to the eightBall variable; if randomNumber is 1, then save the next answer, and so on.
 If you’re feeling creative, make your own responses!

 #8 Write a console.log() to print the Magic Eight Ball’s answer, the value of the eightBall variable.

+#9 Run your program a few times to see random results appear in the console!